tiawl/sedjutsu/README.md

 # sedjutsu

-A set of cursed spells only usable when you are stucked with GNU `sed`
+A set of cursed scripts emulating standard utilities only usable when you are stucked with GNU `sed`

 ## Warning